duckdb/duckdb-web/docs/data/parquet/overview.md

 | `read_parquet(path_or_list_of_paths)` | Read Parquet file(s)     | `SELECT * FROM read_parquet('test.parquet');` |
 | `parquet_scan(path_or_list_of_paths)` | Alias for `read_parquet` | `SELECT * FROM parquet_scan('test.parquet');` |

 If your file ends in `.parquet`, the function syntax is optional.
-The system will automatically infer that you are reading a Parquet file.
+The system will automatically infer that you are reading a Parquet file:

 ```sql
 SELECT * FROM 'test.parquet';